whytekieran/Neo4J-Project/README.md

 ## **_Introduction_**
 My name is Ciaran Whyte and as part of a Graph Thoery Module based in GMIT (Galway-Mayo Institute of Technology) I have to design and build a graph database using Neo4J and Cypher.
+Today Neo4J is the worlds most popular graph database managment system, it uses a language called Cypher as its query language.
 The database is supposed to contain data regarding the 2016 General Election that took place in Ireland this year.
 At a minimum, the requirements specify that I must have data for both constituencies and candidates.
 In this project I have implemented that data along with some additional data which I will be explaining in more detail later in this documentation.